theblakelalonde/theblakelalonde/README.md

 # Projects

 ## Filesystem - *Spring 2022*
-As part of an Operating-Systems course at LSU, a partner and I created a working local filesystem that would need to pass various tests provided by the professor.
+As part of an Operating Systems course at LSU, a partner and I created a working local filesystem that would need to pass various tests provided by the professor.
 Below is the diagram that I created during the planning period of our project.

 <img src="https://github.com/theblakelalonde/theblakelalonde/blob/main/Assets/filesystem_diagram.png">